moise-mulungu/mixed-react-projects/project-info/teamdm/tech/vs-code-keyboard-shortcuts/shortcuts.md

 `Ctrl+K P` Copy path of active file (DMLikes)
 `Ctrl+K R` Reveal active file in Explorer (DMLikes) `Ctrl+K O` Show active file in new window/instance `F2` click a variable and press `f2` key to rename it(src=https://code.visualstudio.com/docs/editor/refactoring#:~:text=Renaming%20is%20a%20common%20operation,desired%20name%20and%20press%20Enter.)
+(DMLikes)

 ## Search and replace
 `Ctrl+F` Find (Enter to go to the next match found)